Academic Calendar

 ECCS 125

-Integration Seminar I - Well-Being
+Integration Seminar I: Well-Being

 1 Credit Weekly (0-0-1)

 This course provides an opportunity to reflect on professional practice with peers under the guidance of an instructor.
 Field placement issues are discussed and class learning in Term I is integrated with practical field experiences.
 Seminar focuses on recognized early learning and care practice across a broad range of early childhood programs.
 Seminar discussions and assignments provide an opportunity to discuss issues and explore topics in early learning and care.
+As ECCS 125 reflects the curriculum of term one courses, the program recommends concurrent enrollment in or previous completion of ECCS 101, ECCS 102, ECCS 110, and ECCS 115.

 Co-requisites: ECCS 120.